Jun 16 2020

 Fruity, Creamy, Mineral?
 What’s Your Chardonnay Preference

 We all have that friend that drinks ABC wines, or All But Chardonnay.
-Maybe even you prefer to stay away from the Queen of Grapes: Chardonnay, but many people don’t realize how much of a varied Chardonnay truly is.
+Maybe even you prefer to stay away from the Queen of Grapes: Chardonnay, but many people don’t realize how varied Chardonnay truly is.

 Chardonnay is the most widely planted white varietal in the world, and fifth overall.
 It’s a winemaker’s grape, growing in a wide range of climates.
 Unlike highly aromatic whites, like Gewurztraminer, Chardonnay’s flavors compliment the addition of concrete or oak aging, and the acid can be on a sliding scale of low to medium high depending on the style you want to create.
 It’s not just your typical butter-bomb that became so popular in the US.